ddsp-pinheiro/ddsp-pinheiro/README.md

 ### About me

+* I’m currently working on wBrain as Developer Java.

 * I'm a graduate of **[Generation Brazil](https://brazil.generation.org/)** bootcamp .

 * I'm studying Systems Analysis and Development at **[FIAP](https://www.fiap.com.br/)**.